zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/functions/time-series.md

 ### The DATEBIN() function

+The `DATE_BIN` function bins the input timestamp into a specified interval.

 ```sql
 SELECT DATE_BIN(INTERVAL '1' day, time, TIMESTAMP '2022-01-01 00:00:00Z') AS time, COUNT("water_level")  as water_level_count
 FROM "h2o_feet"